dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 Since the ROC curve is bounded by the unit square, AUC must be between zero and one.
 If $\mu$ is non-negative, the area under the ROC curve must be between 0.5 and 1.
 The chance diagonal, corresponding to  $\mu = 0$, yields $A_{z;\sigma = 1} = 0.5$, while the perfect ROC curve, corresponding to infinite yields unit area.
 Since it is a scalar quantity, AUC can be used to less-ambiguously quantify performance in the ROC task than is possible using sensitivity - specificity pairs.

 ### Properties of the equal-variance binormal model ROC curve

 a.
 The ROC curve is completely contained within the unit square.
 This follows from the fact that both axes of the plot are probabilities.
 b.
 The operating point rises monotonically from (0,0) to (1,1).
 c.
 Since $\mu$ is positive, the slope of the equal-variance binormal model curve at the origin (0,0) is infinite and the slope at (1,1) is zero, and the slope along the curve is always non-negative and decreases monotonically as the operating point moves up the curve.
 d.
-AUC is a monotone increasing function of  $\mu$ .
+AUC is a monotone increasing function of  $\mu$.
 It varies from 0.5 to 1 as  $\mu$  varies from zero to infinity.

 ### Comments
 Property (b): since the operating point coordinates can both be expressed in terms of $\Phi$  functions, which are monotone in their arguments, and in each case the argument   appears with a negative sign, it follows that as $\zeta$ is lowered both TPF and FPF increase.
 In other words, the operating point corresponding to $\zeta - d\zeta$  is to the upper right of that corresponding $\zeta$ to (assuming $d\zeta > 0$).